VladRodionov/bigbase/BUILD.md

 ## BigBase source build instructions:

-* You need to manually add one jar to your `.m2/repository` folder because it is not available on any public maven repo.
-- go to `./lib` folder and run  `*-tests.install.sh` script

 * Copy `settings.xml.template` to `settings.xml` and edit parameters to match your folders

 * Use `mvn --settings settings.xml`, it will point to settings.xml to set important properties (native code in lz4 depends on it)